Via Francigena and Siena

 Terzo di Città

 Another exciting place to visit is the castellare.
 This is the highest place in Siena where Ascio and Sieno built their castle.
-Today, there is a group of houses built close together around a small central courtyard.
+Today, there is a group of colourful, medieval houses built close together around a small central courtyard.
 In the Middle Ages, castellari were the fortified homes of the noble families.
 In times of unrest these houses could become an urban fortress.

 Terzo di San Martino